globalplex/globalplex.org/src/pages/index.md

   content:
     - image: img/testimonials-jackson.png
       name: Jackson Ye
-      title: Head of Technology & Development
+      title: Head of Technology and Development
       subtitle: Upspring Purification Technology Ltd., HK
       blurb: Methodical and appropriate.
       description: Entrepreneurship is an area that I was tremendously influenced by.
 Previously, the fear of failure was always something that held me back from pursuing my dreams.
 From the training I receivedout making them feeling discouraged.
 Ultimately, it is his oratory prowess, professional yet with a personal touch, perfected into a sublime concoction, which proves so effective in leading many others, like myself, to achieve our high, I learned to overcome that fear by placing my self-worth on something greater than achievements, circumstances or people.
 Doing so has liberated me to explore new opportunities and endeavors that I never believe was possible.